stephenjohnlimb/boot/BitnamiKafkaHelm.md

 RabbitMQ, IBM MQ, etc.).
 But it does have a few extra feature like configurable persistence of messages for a number of consumers.
-So unlike most message queueing systems it is possible for messages to stay in a queue just waiting for a consumer to consume them. it's then up to that consumer to 'move their pointer on' so they don;t process the same message.
+So unlike most message queueing systems it is possible for messages to stay in a queue just waiting for a consumer to consume them. it's then up to that consumer to 'move their pointer on' so they don't process the same message.
 This is quite unlike JMS/IBM-MQ - where a message is consumed off the queue (normally when a transaction is committed).

 Under the hood it uses a bit of tech called 'Zookeeper' but that may get replaced in future releases.